 Some of the birds found in the Kranji Marshes are: Lesser Whistling Duck, Grey-headed Fish Eagle, Yellow Bittern, Purple Heron, Little Tern, Red-wattled Lapwing, Common Moorhen, Purple Swamphen etc.

-We are not professional photographers but here are some shots we took of some of the birds on our visit.
+Some shots we took of some of the birds on our visit